 When SSL/TLS is used to secure HTTP, the client and server typically perform some form of entity authentication.
 However, the specific nature of this entity authentication is dependent on the cipher suite negotiated; a cipher suite specifies the encryption algorithm and digest algorithm to use on a SSL/TLS connection.
 A very common scenario involves the use of server-side certificates, which the client trusts, as the basis for unidirectional, entity authentication.
 It is possible that no authentication will occur (e.g., anonymous authentication) or on the other extreme, mutual authentication involving both client-side and server-side certificates may be required.
-Section 13.3.2 provides important details on SSL/TLS.
+12.3.2 "SSL 3.0 and TLS" provides important details on SSL/TLS.

-13.3.1.2 WS-Management
+12.3.1.2 WS-Management

 WS-Management is a SOAP protocol and not tied to a specific network transport; however, interoperation requires some common standards to be established for the transport.
-The DMTF DSP0226 - Web Services for Management (WS-Management) Specification identifies HTTP 1.1 (RFC 2616) and HTTPS (using TLS 1.0) (RFC 2818) as the standard transports.
+The DMTF DSP0226 - Web Services for Management (WS-Management) Specification identifies HTTP 1.1 (RFC 2616) and HTTPS (using TLS 1.0) (RFC 28181) as the standard transports.
 In addition, DSP0226 allows any SOAP-enabled transport to be used as a carrier for WS-Management messages.

-For services that support HTTPS (TLS 1.0), the service shall at least implement TLS\RSA\WITH\RC4\128\SHA.
-It is recommended that the service also support TLS\RSA\WITH\AES\128\CBC\SHA.
+For services that support HTTPS (TLS 1.0), the service shall at least implement TLS_RSA_WITH_RC4_128_SHA.
+It is recommended that the service also support TLS_RSA_WITH_AES_128_CBC_SHA.

-13.3.2 SSL 3.0 and TLS
+12.3.2 SSL 3.0 and TLS

-Transport Layer Security (TLS) is defined by IETF RFC 4346, which contains specifications for both versions 1.0 and 1.1.
+The specifications for both versions 1.0 and 1.1 of the Transport Layer Security (TLS) protocol are defined by IETF RFC 4346.
+In addition, IETF RFC 5246 specifies version 1.2 of the TLS protocol.
 The Secure Sockets Layer (SSL) 3.0 is defined in the Internet draft, The SSL Protocol Version 3.0.